rrampaer/Twitter_StravaSegment_Scanner/README.md

 ![request](http://i.imgur.com/jr3pIfM.png)
 ## Can I add segments that are not in Brussels?
 Yes!
-Please do add your favorite segments and take your rival downs with a classic "#recovery" when beating their times ;)
+Please do add your favorite segments and take your rival down with a classic "#recovery" when beating their times ;)
 ## How to find a segment's ID
 Go to the segment page on strava and find it in the URL
 ![id](http://i.imgur.com/KhdLwM0.png)